- 1. Use Google Search

 - Digital Marketing courses - The best online courses on digital marketing.

-There are many advantages to doing so, the most important are:
+There are many advantages to doing so.
+The most important are:

-First: You know in advance how the particular topics perform in terms of rankings and conversions.
-So, by publishing more related (but not identical or too similar) content you can increase your conversions.
+First, you know in advance how the particular topics perform in terms of rankings and conversions.
+So, by publishing more related (but not identical or too similar) content, you can increase your conversions.

 To find out content ideas using your existing content, you can use Google Analytics and Google Search Console (to be discussed in the next step).

-9. Google Search Console
+11. Use Google Search Console

 Here is the process to follow: